flamego/flamego/internal/route/README.md

 # Route definition and parser

-Flamego's route syntax is defined using the following BNF:
+Flamego's routing syntax is defined using the following BNF:

 ```ebnf
 /* FIXME: `[]:,` are not allowed, since it may affect the binding processing */